spacesiren/spacesiren/docs/alerts/pagerduty.md

 > ![PagerDuty alert](../images/screenshots/alert-pagerduty.png)

-Alerts can also be sent to PagerDuty to notify your on-call personnel.
+Alerts can be sent to PagerDuty to notify your on-call personnel.

 You will need to have a PagerDuty account and set up a new service integration of type "**Events API v2**".
 Once you have the integration key, you may configure